Autonomous vs Assisted OnlyFans AI: What the Cost Math Actually Says

 What This Means for Tooling Decisions

-When agencies evaluate OnlyFans tooling — Infloww at $40-50/account/month, Supercreator at $99/account/month for Super AI, Substy at $69-99/creator/month plus commission, Creator Hero, OnlyMonster — the platform fee is a rounding error against the chatter cost.
+When agencies evaluate OnlyFans tooling, Infloww at $40-50/account/month, Supercreator at $99/account/month for Super AI, Substy at $69-99/creator/month plus commission (competitor pricing as publicly listed at the time of writing; confirm current terms with each vendor), Creator Hero, OnlyMonster, the platform fee is a rounding error against the chatter cost.
 Adding a $400/month CRM to a $23,000/month chatter operation doesn't change the operating model; it makes the chatter team slightly faster.

 Source notes: chatter wages, headcount ratios, and turnover figures are operator-known industry patterns from agencies running 5-30 creator operations in 2025-2026.
 Revenue-leakage estimates are conservative and triangulated from agency operators who've sized their own gaps.
 Platform pricing cited inline reflects each vendor's own public pricing page as of 2026-05-11.